SENAX vs. SPY

 SPY

-SENAX vs. SPY - Risk-Adjusted Performance Comparison
+SENAX vs. SPY - Risk-Adjusted Trends Comparison

-This table presents a comparison of risk-adjusted performance metrics for Allspring Discovery Mid Cap Growth Fund (SENAX) and SPDR S&P 500 ETF (SPY).
+This table presents a comparison of risk-adjusted performance metrics for Allspring Discovery Mid Cap Growth Fund (SENAX) and State Street SPDR S&P 500 ETF (SPY).
 Risk-adjusted metrics are performance indicators that assess an investment's returns in relation to its risk, enabling a more accurate comparison of different investment options.

-Loading data...
+Loading graphics...

 Dividends